MuhammadMehran/CryptoAppJS/README.md

 # CryptoAppJS
-A simple django website about crypto and blockchain news
+A simple node website about crypto and blockchain news